ISIS 3 Application Documentation

 Step 4: Linearize This step corrects for non-linearity.
 It requires no user defined parameters and should be performed on all images.
 It uses a linearity correction table found in the Cassini calibration linearize directory.

 Step 5: Correct Flat field This step consists of two parts: dust ring removal and division by flat field.
 Dust ring removal only applies to images from narrow angle cameras.
-This process masks a dust ring found on images and, if the image has SummingMode equal to 1 (i.e. it is a full, 1024x1024 image) and is recent (after 286th day of 2003), divides out a mottle map.
+This process masks a dust ring found on images and, if the image is recent (after 286th day of 2003), divides out a mottle map.
 Flat field correction is applied to all images.
 During this process, each pixel is divided by the average of the center of the image.
 For SummingMode 2 or 4, the results from this method diverge from the IDL results due to differences in the bilinear method used to expand the flat file image.
 Flat field correction requires no user defined parameters.
 If narrow angle, it uses a dust ring file found in the Cassini calibration dustring directory.
-If narrow and full, it also uses a mottle file and an effective wavelength file found in dustring and efficiency directories.
-And, for any image a slope database and a flat file are used, found in slope and slope/slope2flat directories.
+The dust ring file is determined by the epoch number associated with the file, the program choses the file with the largest epoch before the time stamp of the image being calibrated.
+It also uses a mottle file and an effective wavelength file found in dustring and efficiency directories.
+And, for any image a slope database and a flat file are used,found in slope and slope/slope2flat directories.

 Step 6: Convert DN to Flux This step consists of 4 processes and the user must enter a value of "intensity" or "I/F" for the parameter "units".
 In the first process, DNs are converted to electrons by multiplying by the true gain.
 Second, the image is divided by the exposure time, correcting for shutter offset effect.
 Third, the image is divided by the optics area and, if intensity units are chosen, divided by the solid angle.
 In the last process, each pixel is divided by an efficiency factor.
 This value is dependent on the flux units chosen by the user: intensity units (photons/cm2/s/nm/ster) or I/F (irradiance over solar flux).
 If "I/F" is chosen, the input cube must have been run through the Isis3 application spiceinit to be able to calculate Solar Distance.
 The results from this method diverge from the IDL results due to differences in the way they calculate solar distance.
 However, the DN results are still within 0.2% after we divide by the efficiency factor.
 DN to Flux conversion should be performed on all images.
 Converting DN to flux units requires a shutter offset file, a spectral file (if I/F is chosen), a transmission file, and a quantum efficiency correction file found in the Cassini calibration offset, efficiency, efficiency/systrans and correction directories.

 Step 7: Divide by Correction Factor This step is implemented in order to force theory and observation to match.
 It consists of 2 processes.
-First, if polarized, (i.e. a filter value of IRP0, IRP90, P0, P60, or P120) the image is divided by a polarization factor.
-Next, the image is divided by its correction factor.
+First, the image is divided by its correction factor.
+Next, if the target of the image is Jupiter it is divided by another correction factor specific to Jupiter images.
 This step requires no user defined parameters.
-It uses a polarization factor file and a correction factor file found in the Cassini calibration correction directory.
+It uses a correction factor file and Jupiter correction factor found in the Cassini calibration correction directory.

 Omitted IDL Steps: In the original IDL program, there were 2 steps that were omitted in this application since they act as noise removal that can be filtered using other applications after calibration is complete.
 The first omitted step is 2-Hz noise removal.
 This is meant to remove horizontal banding patterns introduced during image readout of Cassini ISS images and has two peaks in the power spectrum near 2Hz.
 There are two methods to this correction.
 The first method invovles the smoothing and filtering of the overclocked pixel array, thus removing high frequency random noise, slow-varying, and DC-offset components.
 The second method requires large regions of dark sky pixels present for all lines and uses an image mean to construct a 2-Hz signal.
 The second omited step is A-B pixel pairs correction (also referred to as anti-blooming correction or bright/dark pixel pair removal).
 In the IDL program, this correction is only performed if the labels of the image indicate that the AntiBloomingStateFlag is "On" and the InstrumentModeId is "Full" (i.e., SummingMode is 1).
 In this correction, bright/dark pixel pairs are identified and replaced with a boxcar average of their horizontal neighbors.